web3privacy/docs/src/content/docs/contributors/index.md

 ### ⎆ How to start new project

-Do you have an idea for an interesting project related to our topic?
+Do you have an idea for an interesting project related to our mission?
 Are you willing to help make it happen?
 Web3Privacy Now is here to help you.

-**Publish and discuss a concept of your project in our [Projects registry](https://github.com/web3privacy/projects/issues) detailing the necessary requirements for initiation and maintenance, such as timing, funding, social media outreach, and design.**
+Publish and discuss a concept of your project in our [Projects registry](https://github.com/web3privacy/projects/issues) detailing the necessary requirements for initiation and maintenance, such as timing, funding, social media outreach, and design.

-### ⎆ How to hit the groun running and help updating repositories
+### ⎆ How to update data in our Privacy Market DB

 example: _Maintaining our privacy DB updated: PR at GitHub_